 The race finishes in the Alameda and I can't see them again, either they've gone to another area or I was looking for them in the public area which wasn't there.
 But well, from that point on the best part of the race begins, as we enter the centre of Valencia.
 We cross the Puente del Real and go into the heart of Ciutat Vella.
 There are already many people cheering, shouting, singing.
 The people of Valencia have taken to the streets and they are cheering us all on as if we were their children, their friends, their colleagues.
 And we, the runners, cannot fail them.

-I stop for a moment to ask a volunteer for some reflexes in the area of the ailment.
-I didn't trust him to help me much physically, but at least I got it out of my head.
-We pass the Town Hall and turn right to look for the exit from the centre of Valencia.
-Arriving at the Quart Towers we reach kilometre 30, and I am entertaining myself by reading the signs from the public.
-"Explosives to knock down the wall" said one of them.
-I smile and continue my way, picking up my water bottle at the refreshment post.
-Here I notice for the first time that I am already overtaking people on foot.
-It seems to be true about the wall of the 30, because before they were not there, or at least I hadn't noticed it.
+I stop for a moment to ask a volunteer for a little reflex on the area of the ailment.
+I didn't trust him to help me much physically, but at least he got it out of my head.
+We passed the town hall and turned right to look for the exit to the center of Valencia.
+Arriving at the Torres de Quart we reach kilometer 30, and I amuse myself by reading the public signs.
+"Explosives to tear down the wall" said one of them.
+I smile and continue on my way, picking up my water bottle at the refreshment post.
+Here I notice for the first time that I start to overtake people walking.
+It seems that it is true about the wall of 30, because before they were not, or at least I had not noticed it.